nclack/libuv-cmake/README.md

 This works because

-1. CMake's package registry[1] feature
+1. CMake's [package registry][1] feature
    helps find_package find your build directory.

 2. A script, `uv-config.cmake`, is run by `find_package()`.
    It defineds the `target_add_uv()` function.
-That takes your target and ammends the target properties so it links libuv, any system dependencies and adds include directories.
+That takes your target and amends the target properties so it links libuv, any system dependencies and adds include directories.